STANDING ORDERS FOR GRANTS

 The Aboriginal Performance group will receive an annual donation, payable to ECU in March of each year.

-The amount allocated will be dependent on available FOA funds.
+The amount allocated will be dependent on available FoWAAPA funds.

 2.0 THE GRANT: